 Baidu is very similar to Google and has copied many of its functions.
 Like Google with Adwords, Baidu has something similar called “推广 – Tuiguang” which literally translate to “Push Wide (To Promote)”, and they’re very similar in how they operate for advertisers.
 Baidu’s ads and bidding methods are just like Google as well.
 However, there are some differences to be said for Baidu.

-When managing keywords in Adwords for Google, you’ll have a choice of Broad Match, Modify Broad Match, Phase Match, and Exact Match.
+When managing keywords in Adwords for Google, you’ll have a choice of Broad Match, Modify Broad Match, Phrase Match, and Exact Match.
 Tuiguang, however, doesn’t have Modify Broad Match.
 They have instead a Phrase Synonym Match, which is due to the fact that there are a lot of Synonyms in Chinese compared to that of English.

 Tuiguang is a lot more regimented than Adwords.
 Tuiguang requires you to have a business license, proof of ownership of your website, a minimum of $7,200 USD, and it takes about 45 days to process the account.
 However, with Baidu being so popular in China it is definitely a great bet on advertising to a large market in China.